 Don’t stop applying!
 Be persistent.
 Your chance of receiving a fellowship or grant will increase the more you continue to apply.
 The process of applying will also improve your grant-writing skills.

-If you have received a fellowship or grant in the past, help the university attract more funding by completing the Berkeley Scholarship Recipient Profile.
+If you have received a fellowship or grant in the past, help UC Berkeley attract more fellowship funding by completing the Berkeley Scholarship Recipient Profile!

 Graduate Services Fellowships Office